topseed/nbake/TRAIN.md

 8. Hourly consulting vs fixed bid.
 If you book hours, you get hours.
 9. List of usefull api.
 Log.
 Alogolia.
 FireStore.
 FireAuth.
 Stripe.
 10. like PHP philosophy, avoid (js) programing, avoid programers that program
-11. You content creator/writer?
+11. You content creator?
 That is your developer

 Other:
 Brading, we got 4: nbake.org, metabake.org, wordpug, narwhall.